Public Impact Launches New Website

 Seizing Opportunity at the Top

 A recent report released by Public Impact proposes a strategy for getting an excellent teacher into every classroom, which would “close most of our stubborn achievement gaps in just five years.”
-An “excellent teacher” is described as one who produces well over today’s typical year of learning growth, and the authors emphasize that it is the duty of policymakers to ensure that every child has access to excellent teachers every year.
-Their recommendations are outlined below.
+An “excellent teacher” is described as one who produces well over today’s typical year of learning growth, and the authors emphasize that it is Read more about Seizing Opportunity at the Top[…]

 Share